lschiesser/pragmatics_rep/preregistration.md

 The variables we will measure are the speaker's rating of the performance inferred by the participants which will be measured by the rating scale.
 Further we will track the utterance and the goal of each trial.
 <br>
 <br>
-The goal will be treated as a factor, the utterance as an ordered factor and the rating/inferred state as an integer, such that the mean can be calculated to produce a figure.
+The goal will be treated as a factor, the utterance as an ordered factor and the rating/inferred state as an ***ordinal variable, such that the mean can be calculated and a figure be produced for visualization.***

 # Analysis Plan